IBM/todo-list-fabricV1/README.md

 # Learn more

-* **Artificial Intelligence Journeys:** Enjoyed this Journey?
-Check out our other [AI Journeys](https://developer.ibm.com/code/technologies/artificial-intelligence/).
+* **Artificial Intelligence Patterns:** Enjoyed this Pattern?
+Check out our other [AI Patterns](https://developer.ibm.com/code/technologies/artificial-intelligence/).
-* **Data Analytics Journeys:** Enjoyed this Journey?
-Check out our other [Data Analytics Journeys](https://developer.ibm.com/code/technologies/data-science/)
+* **Data Analytics Patterns:** Enjoyed this Pattern?
+Check out our other [Data Analytics Patterns](https://developer.ibm.com/code/technologies/data-science/)
-* **AI and Data Journey Playlist:** Bookmark our [playlist](https://www.youtube.com/playlist?list=PLzUbsvIyrNfknNewObx5N7uGZ5FKH0Fde) with all of our Journey videos
+* **AI and Data Pattern Playlist:** Bookmark our [playlist](https://www.youtube.com/playlist?list=PLzUbsvIyrNfknNewObx5N7uGZ5FKH0Fde) with all of our Pattern videos
 * **With Watson:** Want to take your Watson app to the next level?
 Looking to utilize Watson Brand assets?
 [Join the With Watson program](https://www.ibm.com/watson/with-watson/) to leverage exclusive brand, marketing, and tech resources to amplify and accelerate your Watson embedded commercial solution.
 * **Data Science Experience:** Master the art of data science with IBM's [Data Science Experience](https://datascience.ibm.com/)
 * **PowerAI:** Get started or get scaling, faster, with a software distribution for machine learning running on the Enterprise Platform for AI: [IBM Power Systems](https://www.ibm.com/ms-en/marketplace/deep-learning-platform)